The CONTEXT statement

 CONTEXT MyModel INCLUDE* <all kind of elements in the model> ENDCONTEXT

 Other models included with the INCLUDE statement become part of the context they are included in.

-It is possible to specify what language your model is in.
+To tell Ampersand what language your context is in, you can append a language directive to your context.
 Currently English and Dutch are supported.
 To do so, directly following the name of your context, you can specify

 Directly following the optional language definition, you can optionally specify the format of your texts (see PURPOSE statement).
 Ampersand understands some different markup styles.
 The default style is REST (Restructured Text)